 What the country does share with Australia, are strong rip tides.
 Don't swim when the red flags are raised or lifeguards are absent.
 If you do happen to get stuck in a current, never try to swim against it.
 Instead, swim parallel to the beach until you can get closer to shore or someone can rescue you.

 Most plant life in New Zealand won't harm you unless you eat it.
 When it comes to flora and fauna, probably the most important thing to keep in mind is that the country, like Australia, does not let many plant, animal or wood products into the country.

 Most food can also not be transported into either island.
 There are stiff fines if you try to bring any of these items into New Zealand without telling immigration.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Everything you need to know before you hit the road, from runaway sheep and rock fall on the roads, to speed cameras and seat belts.
+Everything you need to know before you go driving in New Zealand, from sheep and rock fall on the roads, to speed cameras and seat belts.

-Everything you need to know, from Wi-Fi and sand flies to phone coverage and road safety.
+Everything you need to know before you go to New Zealand, from Wi-Fi and sand flies to phone coverage and road safety.